Frugal RIS-aided 3D Localization with CFO under LoS and NLoS Conditions: Numerical Results

 \subsubsection{Channel Parameter Estimation}

 In Fig.~\ref{fig:CFO_LoS_vs_PWR}, the RMSE of CFO together with the CRB are depicted versus the transmit power $P$ .
-The \ac{CFO} is fixed to $-40$ kHz.
+The \ac{CFO} is fixed to $-40$ kHz\footnote{Later, in Fig. \ref{fig:CFO_sens}, we show that the CRB and RMSE from our algorithms remain nearly constant across different CFO values, making the choice of $\nu = -40$ kHz arbitrary.}.
 Since the \ac{LoS} is dominant, even at low transmit power we manage to achieve the bound.
 Fig.~\ref{fig:AoD_LoS_vs_PWR} shows the RMSE of \acp{AoD} versus transmit power for RIS1 and RIS2.
 We will refer to \ac{AoD} for RIS1 as AoD1 and AoD for RIS2 as AoD2.
 It can be observed that the bounds related to the azimuth and elevation angles of AoD2 are smaller than those of AoD1, and with our algorithm it is possible to achieve the CRB at lower transmit power for AoD2 than for AoD1.
 The reason is as follows: According to Table~\ref{table:sim}, RIS2 is closer to the BS and the UE than RIS1, suggesting that $\alpha_1 < \alpha_2$.
 Since the received power at the UE through BS-RIS2-UE path is larger than through BS-RIS1-UE, it is easier to estimate AoD from RIS2 than from RIS1, resulting in lower CRB and RMSE.
 Overall, Fig.~\ref{fig:CFO_LoS_vs_PWR} and Fig.~\ref{fig:AoD_LoS_vs_PWR} demonstrate the effectiveness of the channel estimation algorithm in Algorithm~\ref{alg:LoS}, indicating convergence to the theoretical bounds already at low transmit powers.